Cod Fish Gravy & Oyster Sausages

 Instructions

-Fry slowly on a griddle or skillet in melted shortening until cooked through and browned.
+3. Fry slowly in melted shortening until cooked through and nicely browned on both sides.

 FAQ